Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 ###Additional signatures

 If a method has multiple possible parameter options, you can specify each individually.
 For example, see the examples for [background](http://p5js.org/reference/#p5/background) under "syntax".
 To do this, choose one version to list as the first signature using the guidelines above.
-At the end of the documentation block, you can add additional signatures, each in it's own block, following this form:
+At the end of the documentation block, you can add additional signatures, each in it's own block, following the example below.

 ```
 /**